When, How Long and How Much? Interpretable Neural Networks for Time Series Regression by Learning to Mask and Aggregate: Introduction

 Unlike previous concept-based methods, MAGNETS does not rely on predefined concept annotations or pretrained foundation models.
 Instead, it discovers a compact set of human-understandable concepts directly from raw inputs, without any concept supervision.
 Each concept corresponds to a localized, mask-based aggregation over selected variables, jointly revealing \textit{which} variables matter and \textit{when} they influence the prediction.
 Predictions are then constructed as combinations of these learned concepts, providing a transparent and structured reasoning process that users can inspect and visualize.

 We evaluate MAGNETS on synthetic and real-world TSER benchmarks covering both univariate and multivariate settings.
 Across all datasets, MAGNETS achieves predictive accuracy competitive with state-of-the-art black-box models while offering substantially richer interpretability.
 It consistently outperforms existing interpretable baselines, particularly in tasks involving variable interactions or localized temporal patterns.
 Its explanations are also more faithful and informative than those produced by post-hoc attribution methods.
+Overall, MAGNETS directly addresses the performance-interpretability trade-off, narrowing the gap with black-box baselines while outperforming existing interpretable architectures.

-The main contributions of this work are as follows: \begin{itemize}[leftmargin=*] \item We introduce MAGNETS, a new interpretable neural architecture for time series extrinsic regression that learns localized, mask-based concept aggregations. \item We propose an annotation-free concept bottleneck mechanism that discovers meaningful concepts capable of capturing both multivariate interactions and temporal localization, capabilities that lie beyond existing transparent models. \item We conduct extensive qualitative and quantitative evaluations demonstrating that MAGNETS delivers competitive predictive accuracy while providing superior interpretability and richer insights compared to post-hoc XAI methods. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item We introduce MAGNETS, a new interpretable neural architecture for time series extrinsic regression that learns localized, mask-based concept aggregations. \item We propose an annotation-free concept bottleneck mechanism that discovers meaningful concepts capable of capturing both multivariate interactions and temporal localization, capabilities that lie beyond existing transparent models. \item We conduct extensive qualitative and quantitative evaluations demonstrating that MAGNETS delivers competitive predictive accuracy while providing superior interpretability and richer insights compared to post-hoc XAI methods. \end{itemize}

 The remainder of this paper is organized as follows.
 Section \ref{sec:related} reviews related work on interpretable modeling and XAI for time series.
 Section \ref{sec:method} presents the MAGNETS architecture and training procedure.
 Section \ref{sec:experiments} details the datasets, and experimental setup.
 Section \ref{sec:results} reports the results and discussion.
 Section \ref{sec:conclusion} presents the conclusions and outlines directions for future research.